umarsyarif/antrian-obat-farmasi/README.md

-# Laravel WebSockets Demo 🛰
+# Sistem Informasi Antrian Obat 🛰

 This is a demo application built with the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.